 MUDA via the Global JTI WASH program, Women's JTI contributes to ecosystem regeneration, biodiversity protection, and water quality im-Strength in the provement, promoting a holistic and integrated approach to environmental conservation.
-Field launched in 2017, In terms of innovation, JTI also provides its growers with the "Central do Produtor", a and facilitates communication between the this channel, they can access financial data, and receive alerts and tips to improve their internet coverage.
+Field launched in 2017, In terms of innovation, JTI also provides its growers with the "Central do Produtor", a which provides a space for digital platform that centralizes information and facilitates communication between the this channel, they can access financial data, the challenges and oppor- consult statements, download documents, and receive alerts and tips to improve their internet coverage.